 Anxious you might have a worry problem?
 You aren’t alone, especially in New York City.
-Generalized Anxiety Disorder (GAD), which is really a diagnosis many psychologists believe could be better named Generalized Worry Disorder (GAD) may affect as many as 4-8% of the population.
-So in NYC that could mean close to 700,000 people are suffering with GAD.
-Who needs anxiety treatment?
+Generalized Anxiety Disorder (GAD), which is really a diagnosis many NYC psychologists believe could be better named Generalized Worry Disorder (GAD) may affect as many as 4-8% of the population.
+So, in NYC, that could mean close to 700,000 people are suffering with GAD.

 If your worries are excessive, you may have anxiety and physical symptoms, procrastinate from getting things done, avoid potentially fun activities, and you may be doing damage to your relationships by not connecting and enjoying time with those you genuinely like and love.

 Fortunately, despite how debilitating Generalized Anxiety Disorder (GAD) can be, it can be effectively treated.
 First let’s have you answer some questions to see if you are worrying too much for your own good.

 Contact me here if I can help you reduce the pain of your anxiety

 For more info and inquiries:

 - Have worries kept you up at night more times than you would like to remember?

 - Do you spend more time and energy worrying about a problem than it would take to address it head on?

 - Have obsessive thoughts about doing something the right way kept you from pulling the trigger, moving things forward, or left you with a million untied loops and never finished projects?